upwaveHQ/API-Doc/source/index.html.md

 We have two quotas to control this; one per hour (for bursts) and one per day.

-# Access levels
+# Access and permissions

-In the examples throughout this docs, you will notice the **access** block.
+Most entities in this API comes with an *access* property that describes the permissions you have on the specific object.
-This block shows what access you have on the object in question.
+The permissions are determined by what *role* you have in your membership.

-It consist of 3 parts:
+The *access* property can have up to 5 permissions:

+- can_admin
+- can_modify
-- can_edit
+- can_comment
-- can_create
+- can_invite
-- can_delete
+- can_invite_existing

 <aside class="notice">There is no need for a <i>can_view</i>-access.
 All data returned is always personalized.</aside>

-## Access can_edit
+## Permission can_admin

-The *can_edit* attribute determines if you have the privileges of editing the object.
+The *can_admin* permission determines if you have the privileges of editing/administrating the object.
-For example if the object is a Board entity, you will be able to edit its title and settings.

-## Access can_create
+## Permission can_modify

-The *can_create* attribute determines if you have the privileges to create sub objects on the object.
+The *can_modify* permission tells if you have the privileges to create sub objects on the object.
-For example if the object is a Board entity you will be able to create Cards or Board structure objects like Colors, Columns or Rows.
+For example if the object is a Board entity you will be able to create Cards or change the Board structure objects like Colors, Columns or Rows.

+## Permission can_comment

+The *can_comment* permission is only present at certain objects where commenting is available and tells whether or not the user is allowed to create comments.

+## Permission can_invite

+The *can_invite* permission decides if the user is allowed to invite new users to the object.
+New users will become member of the object and any parent object.

-## Access can_delete
+## Permission can_invite_existing

-The *can_delete* attribute determines if you have the privileges to delete the object.
+The *can_invite_existing* permission tells if the user is allowed to invite existing Workspace members to the object.